It’s rare that I feel confident saying that a particular criminal prosecution is clearly unconstitutional. This is one of those times.

 So, even though Fed.
 R. Crim.
 P. 53 was found to prohibit tweeting from court in federal criminal proceedings, tweeting during civil proceedings is still subject to some level of judicial scrutiny.
 There have been numerous instances since 2004 where journalists and bloggers have been permitted to cover both civil and criminal proceedings over a live blog or tweet stream in both federal and state courts.
 Still, the concept has yet to gain mainstream acceptance.

-Comments Off Posted in: Links on November 9, 2009
+Comments Off on No Tweeting in Federal Court Posted in: Links on November 9, 2009

 Today, the Supreme Court hears arguments on the Bilski case.